 Funding value adjustment reflects the impact of funding associated with collateralised and partly collateralised OTC positions and is calculated as the valuation difference between OIS (Overnight Index Swap) and Interbank Offered Rate (IBOR) curves.
-The Bank calculates the FVA by applying estimated future funding costs to the expected future exposure that the Bank will be required to fund as a result of the uncollateralised component of the over the counter portfolio (i.e., the uncollateralised component of a collateralised portfolio and the entire uncollateralised portfolio) using an applicable simulation methodology.
+The Bank calculates the FVA by applying estimated future funding costs to the expected future exposure that the Bank will be required to fund as a result of the uncollateralised component of the over the counter portfolio (i.e., the uncollateralised component of a collateralised portfolio) using an applicable simulation methodology.
 The impact of FVA and DVA is calculated independently.
 FVA is also applied to positions where the collateral cannot be sold or re-pledged.
-Based on regular assessment of the extent of the adjustments, the Bank concluded that these adjustments were not significant to the levelling classification of the relevant instruments in 2022 or in 2021.
+Based on regular assessment of the extent of the adjustments, the Bank concluded that these adjustments were not significant to the levelling classification of the relevant instruments in 2023 or in 2022.